Grand Prairie, Texas: Colleges and universities

-Infrastructure

 Transportation

 Interstate highways 20 and 30 run east–west through the northern and southern parts of the city.
 Texas State Highways Spur 303 (named Pioneer Parkway) and 180 (Main Street) also run east–west in the northern and central portions of the city.

 SH 360 runs for almost three miles in the northwestern portion of city; most of the highway runs just west of the city limits in Arlington.

 SH 161, named the President George Bush Turnpike, runs north–south through western Grand Prairie.
 The main lanes were opened in late 2012 with frontage roads open since 2010.
 Portions of the highway located north of SH 180 are depressed while the portion south of SH 180 runs at-grade then becomes elevated.
 Frontage roads remain at-grade throughout.
 The frontage road intersection at Main Street will open sometime in 2013.

 Belt Line Road is a major north–south thoroughfare in the city.
 The section of the road south of Main Street is dual-labelled as FM 1382, which travels south, past I-20 and continues south to Cedar Hill.
 The section of the road north of Main Street keeps its name, continuing north into Irving.

 The city declined membership in 1984.
 In April 2022, Grand Prairie launched "Via Grand Prairie", an "on-demand, shared public transportation" which connects to DART's West Irving station.

 In the era of private operation of passenger trains prior to the onset of the Amtrak era in 1971, Texas and Pacific Railway trains such as the Texas Eagle and the Louisiana Eagle made stops in Grand Prairie, on trips between Fort Worth and Dallas.
 Amtrak's Texas Eagle (Chicago-San Antonio) makes stops at Dallas Union Station 12 miles to the east.